Omerba31/clipboard-sync-tool/README.md

 1. Run `.\install.ps1` (Windows) or `./install.sh` (Mac/Linux)
 2. When prompted: `Deploy [y/N]:` → Type `y`
-3. Browser opens for Fly.io login (free account)
+3. Browser opens for Railway.app - sign in with GitHub
 4. ✅ Your cloud relay is deployed!
 5. ✅ URL is **saved** and **auto-loaded** in the app